 As a result, the sensitivity per unit volume was evaluated to be within the range of 108-109 µC/(Gy·cm3) with the maximum value of 2.3 × 109 µC/(Gy·cm3).
 The sensitivity per unit area was estimated to be in the order of 10-100 µC/(Gy·cm3) (Alberto Taffelli, 2023).

-According to these numbers, we can conclude that TMDCs, in particular, monolayer MoS2, can be competitive (in relation to fully-organic based) semiconductors for thin-film flexible sensing electronics.
-Even though TMDCs have not yet been so rigorously studied as organic-based X-ray detectors, it is evident that MoS2-based X-ray detectors are among realizable alternatives to conventional inorganic sensing devices.
-For this purpose, the first part of my research was the characterization of thin film MoS2-based X-ray detectors in the form of a phototransistor.
-The final goal of this study was the estimation of their sensitivity and overall performance.
+According to these numbers, we can conclude that TMDCs, in particular, monolayer MoS2, can be competitive (in relation to fully-organic based) semiconductors for flexible and large area radiation detectors based on semiconducting thin films.
+Even though TMDCs have not yet been so widely studied as organic-based X-ray detectors, it is evident that MoS2-based X-ray detectors are promising alternatives to conventional inorganic sensing devices.

-In the next chapter I shall describe the full process of the experimental part, including also the methods of fabrication of the devices. and the instruments used during the research.

 Experimental Methods